emmalewyx/DSTA-MindAR-Template/README.md

 A brief description of what this project does and who it's for.

+it certainly is a project

-# Hi, I'm [Your Name]! 👋
+# Hi, I'm Emma! 👋

 ## 🚀 About Me

-Tell us more about yourself!
+i draw art and play games

 ## 🛠 Skills

-Tell us what skills do you have!
+i can do many things and the things i cannot yet do i will learn